One Community is an all-volunteer nonprofit open sourcing and free-sharing the complete process of building sustainable villages.

 One Community is building sustainable villages through Highest Good food that is more diverse, more nutritious, locally grown and sustainable, and part of our open source botanical garden model to support and share bio-diversity:

-This week the core team added additional images, references, and resources to the behind the scenes version of the Transition Kitchen.
+As part of building sustainable villages this week the core team added additional images, references, and resources to the behind the scenes version of the Transition Kitchen.
 You can see images of that work here:

 One Community is building sustainable villages through Highest Good housing that is artistic and beautiful, more affordable, more space efficient, lasts longer, DIY buildable, and constructed with healthy and sustainable materials:

-The core team continued updating the formatting of the upcoming 7 villages online book pages.
+As part of building sustainable villages The core team continued updating the formatting of the upcoming 7 villages online book pages.
 This week’s work focused on new introduction pages and new images for the Straw Bale Village.

 We also created 3 new Earthbag Village icons shown here and integrated these into the pages.